-It’s possible for any individual with a uterus and ovaries to get pregnant.
+Any individual with a uterus and ovaries can get pregnant.
 If you don’t have a uterus, emerging technologies like uterus transplants may make it possible for you to get pregnant in the future.

 Yes, it’s possible for men to become pregnant and give birth to children of their own.
 In fact, it’s probably a lot more common than you might think.